Stazed/seq42/README.md

 * NEW - Fixed midi song position to work when not starting from beginning of song.
 Play conditional upon song button.
 * NEW - Moved to jack_process_callback() - seq42 is not slow sync.
 * NEW - File version 5 - portable, file ID, date and time timestamp, program version added.
+* NEW - Midi record is now channel specific.

 What to do with a fresh repository checkout?
 --------------------------------------------